 You get what you pay for

-There are some very skilled folks who are willing to take on an occasional pro bono project for a cause in which they believe.
+There are some very skilled folks who are willing to take on an occasional pro bono project for a cause they believe in.
 However, if you are trying to get work done for free, be aware of the talent pool into which you are potentially dipping.
-Someone who is willing to work free of charge may have less experience, training or for some other reason (not enough paid work?), has the time to take on such projects.
-Personally, I prefer to support my causes through donations and volunteer opportunities that broaden my horizons and experiences.
-I love it, but copywriting is how I pay the bills.
+Someone who is willing to work for free may have less experience, training, or, for some other reason (not enough paid work?), may have the time to take on such projects.
+I prefer to support causes through donations and volunteer opportunities that broaden my horizons and experiences.
+I love it, but creative work is how I pay the bills.

 Screen candidates